caseyryan/flutter_focus_watcher/README.md

 Then simply do this.
 Notice that FocusWatcher is inside MaterialApp.
 That's because it inherits MediaQuery from that

 IMPORTANT!
-You must wrap every scaffold for every page where you want this functionality with this FocusWatcher
+You must wrap with the FocusWatcher every scaffold where you want this functionality

 ```dart
 import 'package:flutter/material.dart';